 The Ströher Collection

-An extension to accommodate the expanded holdings was to be erected in 2008 on top of the silo towers.
+An extension to accommodate the collection was to be erected in 2008 on top of the silo towers.
 Faulty work by the steel-working company involved, and the company’s subsequent insolvency, meant that the steel-frame construction could not be installed.
 Construction work ceased and the project was abandoned owing to financing problems encountered by the client, the real estate company GEBAG.
 The building complex became the property of the Ströhers.

-The extension project was reactivated in 2013, with the Ströher family as clients.
+The extension project was activated in 2013, with the Ströher family as clients.
 A feasibility study undertaken by Herzog & de Meuron explored the potential of the site under current conditions.
 The resulting project constitutes a radical new start.
 The original idea of an illuminated cube balanced on the silo towers and visible from afar has been jettisoned.
 Instead, we propose to erect a building whose dimensions and materials accord with the sequence of historic brick structures lining the dockside.
 The new structure thus completes the existing museum complex in a visually appropriate way and forms a suitable conclusion to the row of buildings along the dock.
 At first glance it might seem as though the new building had always been there.

 The new structure consists of three parts with a height of approximately 33.5, 30.5 and 27.5 metres respectively.
 In terms of mass, height and materials they take their cue from the existing buildings, continuing them and rounding them off to form a harmonious whole.
 Two parts contain the exhibition areas, the third provides access and houses utilities and art handling facilities.
 With five levels, one below ground, floor space amounts to some 4,900 square metres, in addition to exhibition areas of roughly 2,500 square metres.